theodorejb/Responsive-Captcha/README.md

 Users can respond with either the numeric or textual version of an answer (e.g. "16" or "sixteen").

-Responsive Captcha was originally created by Theodore Brown.
-Feel free to use this code or modify it to suit your needs as long as it is accompanied by this readme.

 For background info on this project, see my blog post: http://designedbytheo.com/blog/2012/12/responsive-captcha-a-lightweight-php-class-for-preventing-spam/

 Usage guide